laws-africa/slaw/README.md

 1. extract plain text from PDFs and clean up that text
 2. parse plain text and transform it into an Akoma Ntoso Act XML document
-3. render the XML document into HTML
+3. unparse Akoma Ntoso XML into text that can be parsed backed into Akoma Ntoso.

 Slaw is lightweight because it wraps around a Nokogiri XML representation of the parsed document.
 It provides some support methods for manipulating these